 Early Church Fathers

-In Tertullian's work To His Wife, he said this verse banned a believing woman from marrying a heathen.
+Tertullian (born 160) said this verse banned a believing woman from marrying a heathen in his work To His Wife.
 Those marrying unbelievers defiled themselves.

 He said Christians contracting marriages with “Gentiles” (unbelievers) committed fornication.
 He also asked, “[S]hall we in that day produce (our) marriage certificates before the Lord’s tribunal, and allege that a marriage such as He Himself has forbidden has been duly contracted?”
 Mixed unions desecrate the temple of the Holy Spirit, our bodies.

 Both Cyprian, (born 200), and Origen, (born 184) said it prohibited mixed marriages.
 In Jerome’s (347) view, 7:39 banned a born again damsel and a "gentile" uniting.
 Theodoret (393) supposed it meant marrying “only one of the same faith and pious, in all sobriety and lawfulness.”
 Ambrosiaster defined it “without suspicion of uncleanness and to a man of her own religion.”